mekutr/AdminLTEOnRails/README.md

 **App Configuration:** AdminLTEOnRails provides a config class for its users to configure the application for their needs.
 After the configuration is done, the settings get applied to all the views in the application.

-**Gemification:** Most of the dependency files were moved to into the Gemfile.
+**Gemification:** Most of the dependency files were moved into the Gemfile.
 This way, Rails takes care of all the dependency configuration for its users.

 ---